-French mayor demands €15,000 fee to climb Mont Blanc
+French mayor threatens €15,000 fee to climb Mont Blanc

 - Published

-A French mayor says conditions on Mont Blanc are now so dangerous that climbers will have to pay a €15,000 (£12,640; $15,370) deposit to cover rescue and possible funeral costs.
+A French mayor says conditions on Mont Blanc are now so dangerous that climbers should pay a €15,000 (£12,640; $15,370) deposit to cover rescue and possible funeral costs.

 Jean-Marc Peillex is mayor of Saint-Gervais, a village at the foot of Western Europe's highest mountain, whose summit is at 4,807m (15,774ft).